Year-Round Ant Prevention for Arizona Residents

 - Wooden flower pots or landscaping items

 Pavement ants can become a serious nuisance when they get inside a home.
 While they are not known to spread disease, they can contaminate food sources if they get into them.
-These ants are known target areas that are hard, such as foundation walls.
+These ants are known to target areas that are hard, such as foundation walls.
 Therefore, the best way to keep them these ants out is to make sure your foundation walls are in good condition.
 To accomplish this, perform a thorough inspection of your foundation, fixing any broken mortar or cracks you find.

 Odorous House Ants